Díaz 7 RBIs, Cron 504-foot HR lead Rox over D-Backs 13-10 - NewsBreak

 Cron's two-run homer to left capped a five-run fourth inning and put the Rockies ahead 8-1.
 The only longer drive since Statcast began in 2015 was a 505-foot drive by Nomar Mazara of Texas on June 21, 2019.

-Colorado hit five homers.
-The Rockies got a leadoff (Blackmon) and walk-off homer in the same game for the second time; the first was on Aug.
+Colorado hit five homers, including a pair of solo drives by Ryan McMahon.
+The Rockies got a leadoff and walk-off homer in the same game for the second time; the first was on Aug.
 16 last year.

-“I don’t think we hit with the power that we wanted to coming out of spring training,” Cron said.
-“For whatever reason, it just didn’t come for us this year.
-But you see tonight when we’re hitting the ball hard, we can put up a lot of runs pretty quick.”

 Daniel Bard (5-4) pitched a perfect ninth.